In 2005, the first Wildlands and Woodlands vision recommended protecting 50 percent of Massachusetts (2.5 million acres) in forest.

 - 250,000 acres of Wildland reserves, mostly publicly owned and allowed to grow naturally

-Since the publication of the Massachusetts Wildlands and Woodlands report, a growing partnership of more than 60 conservation organizations, private sector representatives, Woodland Councils, state agencies, and other collaborations of like-minded individuals has been working to achieve the vision in Massachusetts and elsewhere in New England, using the strategies that work best in their communities.
+Since the publication of the Massachusetts Wildlands and Woodlands report, a growing number of partners of more than 60 conservation organizations, private sector representatives, Woodland Councils, state agencies, and other collaborations of like-minded individuals has been working to achieve the vision in Massachusetts and elsewhere in New England, using the strategies that work best in their communities.